Pretext

 A "pretextual" arrest by law enforcement officers is one carried out for illegal purposes such as to conduct an unjustified search and seizure.

 As one example of pretext, in the 1880s, the Chinese government raised money on the pretext of modernizing the Chinese navy.
 Instead, these funds were diverted to repair a ship-shaped, two-story pavilion which had been originally constructed for the mother of the Qianlong Emperor.
 This pretext and the Marble Barge are famously linked with Empress Dowager Cixi.
 This architectural folly, known today as the Marble Boat (Shifang), is "moored" on Lake Kunming in what the empress renamed the "Garden for Cultivating Harmony" (Yiheyuan).

 Another example of pretext was demonstrated in the speeches of the Roman orator Cato the Elder (234–149 BC).
 For Cato, every public speech became a pretext for a comment about Carthage.
 The Roman statesman had come to believe that the prosperity of ancient Carthage represented an eventual and inevitable danger to Rome.
 In the Senate, Cato famously ended every speech by proclaiming his opinion that Carthage had to be destroyed (Carthago delenda est).
 This oft-repeated phrase was the ultimate conclusion of all logical argument in every oration, regardless of the subject of the speech.
 This pattern persisted until his death in 149, which was the year in which the Third Punic War began.
 In other words, any subject became a pretext for reminding his fellow senators of the dangers Carthage represented.

 Uses in warfare

 The early years of Japan's Tokugawa shogunate were unsettled, with warring factions battling for power.
-The causes for the fighting were in part pretextural, but the outcome brought diminished armed conflicts after the Siege of Osaka in 1614–1615.
+The causes for the fighting were in part pretextual, but the outcome brought diminished armed conflicts after the Siege of Osaka in 1614–1615.